Tanujrawat/crud-react-app-data/README.md

-This repo basically contains the data, for which i have created an external server using render.com, which helps me to fetch data in my mulitple applications.
+This repository hosts essential data crucial for my various applications.
+To efficiently manage this data, I've set up an external server using render.com.
+This server allows seamless retrieval of this data across multiple applications, enhancing their functionality by ensuring consistent and reliable access